 Now we enter the world of pure speculation.
 These cases are just now getting off the ground.
 Plaintiffs' lawyers have not even sought an MDL class action yet because there are not enough cases to warrant a consolidated action.
 But the smart money says that this will change quickly given that these injuries do not appear to be all that uncommon.

-You can expect the settlement range of these cases to vary more wildly then most mass tort claims because the injuries are going to range from very small cases where the award might be as little as a few thousand dollars and a death or permanent injury case where a settlement could be in the millions.
+You can expect the settlement range of these cases to vary more wildly than most mass tort claims because the injuries are going to range from very small cases where the award might be as little as a few thousand dollars and a death or permanent injury case where a settlement could be in the millions.
 This is true in any mass tort settlement because the injuries always vary.
-But it hold particular force in these Benicar lawsuits.Do you Have a Benicar Claim?
+But it holds particular force in these Benicar lawsuits.Do You Have a Benicar Claim?